cyclus/cymetric/examples/README.rst

 The files ``agent_entryexit.py`` and ``agent_entryexit.ipynb`` walk through the same example, just with different user interfaces.
 The example looks at the commissioning and decommissioning of reactor prototypes in the simulation.
-The other example, ``materials_transactions.ipynb``, looks at the transfer of LWR fuel and the accumulation of waste in the repository.
+The other example, ``materials_transactions.ipynb``, plots the transfer of LWR fuel and the accumulation of waste in the repository.